MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/vm_SKUDifferences.md

 ### Windows Client Specific Default Settings ###

-Enhanced Mode VM Connections are enabled by default on Windows Client hosts Intercept and VMBus throttling are disabled by default on Windows Client hosts
+Enhanced Session Mode is enabled by default on Windows Client hosts.

+Intercept and VMBus throttling are disabled by default on Windows Client hosts

 # Guest Feature Differences #

-RemoteFX is only supported when running Windows Client Enterprise inside the virtual machine
+RemoteFX is only supported when running the Enterprise version of Windows Client inside the virtual machine.